Bhoonn/MDL-Parser/README.md

 After this the system will look and see which materials are left over that those mdl files dont need

-It will print them out in console, now you can use any script outside of lua to remove all of those materials
+It will print them out in console, now you can use the file_remover.py script to remove all of those materials

-Or you can manually remove every single material printed out yourself

 -- HOW TO USE --
 Run the bh_mdlparse console command in your server console with the folder name like (bh_mdlparse "content_one")